ga-wdi-curriculum/git-branching/readme.md

 2. To allow work to proceed on multiple features (or by multiple people) without interfering.
 When a feature is complete, it can be merged back into master.
 3. To allow easy bug fixes on a stable version while features are being developed.
-4. "Branch early, and Branch often".
-There is no additional overhead with making many branches, so it can be much easier to organize our work through many smaller branches over a larger branch.
+4. "Branch Early, Branch Often": Branches are lightweight, there is no additional overhead associated with branches, so it can be a great way to organize our workflow

 ## How Git Branching Works (5 min)